Nyerguds/MobiusMapEditor/README.md

 ﻿## Mobius Map Editor

-An enhanced version of the C&C Tiberian Dawn and Red Alert Map Editor based on the source code released by Electronic Arts.
-The goal of the project is simply to improve the usability and convenience of the map editor, fix bugs, improve and clean its code-base, enhance compatibility with different kinds of systems and enhance the editor's support for mods.
+An enhanced version of the C&C Tiberian Dawn, Sole Survivor and Red Alert Map Editor based on the source code released by Electronic Arts.
+The goal of the project is to improve the usability and convenience of the map editor, fix bugs, improve and clean its code-base, enhance compatibility with different kinds of systems and enhance the editor's support for mods.

 ### Contributing